Accommodation and student life

 Registration for a room

-Students who have confirmed their coming to the ISS with the International Office (firstname.lastname@example.org), receive an email about accommodation in August. [read more]
+Students who have confirmed their coming to the ISS with the International Office (firstname.lastname@example.org), receive an email about accommodation 1 to 2 months prior to arrival. [read more]

 After receiving applications, ISS will allocate a room and send you an email which room is assigned to you as well as further details.